 Services are normally held in the Parish Church of St Mary the Virgin on the first and third Sundays of the month and in the Chapel on the second and fourth Sundays.
 Everybody, of whatever religious persuasion, is most welcome.
 Following a long tradition, services in Denton, Alburgh and sometimes elsewhere in the benefice, are listed below.
 Further information is provided in the Benefice Newsletter.

-- 11th June - Trinity Sunday, 8 am - Alburgh, All Saints', Holy Communion, Book of Common Prayer
+- 13th August - 8 am - Alburgh, All Saints', Holy Communion, Book of Common Prayer

 Note that with the ongoing repairs to St Mary's some services may be held at the Chapel.